rolznz/todostr/README.md

 # TODOstr

+TODOstr is a public TODO board where anyone can post TODOs or zap TODOs posted by others.
+It's completely vibe-coded.
+Nostr relays enable the app to run without its own backend.

 Created using VSCode + Roo Code plugin (Google Gemini 2.5 pro).
 The initial working prototype was made in 3 prompts (initial + 2 follow-ups).
 I did not add or edit any of the code in index.html.
 The AI wrote everything.
 I've continued refining the app.
 Go to the original prototype repository for the first 3 prompts:
 [TODOstr original](https://github.com/rolznz/todostr-original)